 If you spill something on the rug, you need to take care of the problem as soon as possible to be sure you can remove all of the stain.
 The longer you wait, the more difficult it will become to remove the stain because it may seep into the material of the rug.
 This is true of liquids like grape juice.

-- Cleaning the rug more than needed.
+- Treating the rug more than needed.

 If you clean a rug too often, you also risk damaging the rug.
 The cleaning liquids used, as well as the scrubbing, could lead to a fading of the colors of the rug.
-You should only clean a rug when it becomes dirty or stained.
+You should only treat a rug when it becomes dirty or stained.

 - Deodorizing instead of cleaning.